moreeyesplz/meep_scanner/README.md

 # MEEP Scanner

 The *MEEP Scanner* is a lightweight action that integrates with the [More Eyes, Plz!](https://moreeyesplz.com) service.
-When installed in a repository, the scanner scans commit messages for the `[MEEP]` string.
+When installed in a repository, the scanner scans commit messages for the `[MEEP]` or `[meep]` string.
 When present, the commit becomes indexed in the MEEP database for others in the community to discover.

+Note that this action only works on repositories that are *public* at this time.
+Without public visibility, outside members of the community will not be able to view your commits to provide feedback.

 ## Usage